God, Man and Jesus

 Then he said to Thomas, “Put your finger here; see my hands.
 Reach out your hand and put it into my side.
 Stop doubting and believe.”
 Thomas said to him, “My Lord and my God!”
 Then Jesus told him, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”
 John 20:27-29 NIV

-So, Jesus thought and believed about himself that he was God, and he did claim to be God. ••• However, Jesus was careful to not be overt about the claim because that was not initially important to his purpose.
-Jesus had teaching and other work goals to accomplish first.
-The work of Jesus did not first require the world come into agreement with him about him being God.
+Certainly, what Jesus thought and believed about himself was that he was God. ••• Jesus identified himself to others as God.
+However, Jesus was careful at first to be covert about this claim.
+Others believing his claim was not initially important to his purpose.
+Jesus had teaching and other goals to accomplish first.
+The work of Jesus did not require the world come into agreement with him about him being God.

 Here is another way to see that Jesus is God - Jesus is the King of the Kingdom of God!
 It was announced by an angel: